Steve Henderson (baseball): Chicago Cubs

-Henderson batted .293 with five home runs and 32 RBIs during the 1981 strike shortened season.
+Henderson batted .293 with five home runs and 32 runs batted in during the 1981 strike shortened season.
 His production fell off considerably the following season, as he batted only .233, and found himself sharing playing time in left field with Keith Moreland and Jay Johnstone.
-Following the season, he was traded to the Seattle Mariners for Rich Bordi.
+He was traded from the Cubs to the Seattle Mariners for Rich Bordi at the Winter Meetings on December 9, 1982.

 Oakland A's

 After two seasons in Seattle, Henderson and Kingman became teammates when Henderson signed as a free agent with the Oakland Athletics on March 31, 1985.
 Batting only .077 for the season, he was released by the A's on May 29, 1986.

-He signed with the Chicago White Sox shortly afterwards, and spent the remainder of the season with their triple-A affiliate, the Buffalo Bisons, where he batted .288 with five home runs.
+He signed with the Chicago White Sox shortly afterwards.
 The ChiSox released him at the end of the season.
 Henderson then signed again with the A's for 1987, and split the season between Oakland and their Triple-A affiliate, the Tacoma Tigers.

 Houston Astros

 Henderson signed a minor league deal with the Houston Astros for 1988.
 After splitting the season between the Astros and their Triple-A affiliate, the Tucson Toros, Henderson was released during the off season.
 He played the entire 1989 season with the Buffalo Bisons, who were now a Pittsburgh Pirates affiliate, before retiring.

+Henderson spent 1989 with the Buffalo Bisons, where he batted .298 with seven home runs.

-Henderson finished in the top ten in the National League in OBP twice during his career.
+Henderson finished in the top ten in the National League in on-base percentage twice during his career.